 Rookie to Rider.

 Ever been stuck in a traffic jam and watched enviously as bikers glide past?
 With the BMW New Rider Package you could soon be enjoying that same sense of freedom – even if you’ve never sat on a bike before.
-Learn to ride with us and after passing your test, get your own gear and a brand new G 310 R from your local BMW Motorrad Retailer.
+Learn to ride with us and after passing your test, brand new BMW Motorcycle from your local BMW Motorrad Retailer.
 Register your interest here.